-6 (d) "Condoms are the best form of contraception."
-In your answer you should refer to Christianity.
-Question Answer Mark Number 6 (d) AO2 Indicative content Reasons for supporting this statement could be: Condoms help prevent the spread of STIs Condoms are a barrier method not an abortifacient It encourages men to be responsible for contraception 6 Reasons for not supporting this statement could be: Some Christians believe that all artificial contraception is unnatural Some Christians believe that all sexual acts should be open to the possibility of procreation Other forms of contraception are better Other approaches are possible and must be marked according to the levels.
-If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: Candidates who do not refer to Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for • a developed reason • or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason (ii) Why some people may disagree with their opinion 1 mark for a simple reason 2 marks for a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasons or a fully developed reason
+6 (d) "Contraception should be accepted by all Christians."
+Question In your answer you should refer to Roman Catholic Christianity.
+Answer Mark Number 7 11 10 10 11 IVIAIT 6 (d) AO2 Indicative content Reasons for supporting this statement could be: 6 Award marks as follows: Candidates who do not refer to Roman Catholic Christianity in either (i) or (ii) cannot go beyond 3 marks for the whole of (d). (i) Own opinion 1 mark for • a simple reason 2 marks for (ii) Why some people may disagree with their opinion 1 mark for a simple reason a developed reason or two simple reasons 3 marks for three simple reasons a simple reason and a developed reason or two developed reasonsor a fully developed reason

 7 (a) What is meant by discrimination?
 Question Number Correct Answer Partially Correct Answer Reject Mark 7 (a) AO1 Treating people less favourably because of their ethnicity/ gender/colour/ sexuality / age / class Unfair treatment of a group or person based on prejudice Treating one group of people less favourably than others Putting prejudice into practice Any alternative wording of the above points is acceptable.
-Any example of a discriminatory act Not being fair to everyone Discrimination against others Any alternative wording of the above point is acceptable.
+Any example of a discriminatory act Not being fair to everyone Discriminating against others Any alternative wording of the above point is acceptable.
 (1) Definitions of prejudice Answers which define a different key word (0) 2

 7 (b) Do you think that women should have the same religious rights as men?
 Give two reasons for your point of view.
-Question Number Answer Mark 7 (b) AO2 Indicative content Answers which think that that women should have the same religious rights as men are likely to use such reasons as: • Women have equal rights in society • The Bible shows men and women were created equal • Early Christian churches had women leaders Answers which do not think that that women should have the same religious rights as men are likely to use such reasons as: • Women are different and should therefore have different rights • Traditionally men and women have had different religious rights • Jesus only chose male apostles Other approaches are possible and must be marked according to the levels.
+Question Number Answer Mark 7 (b) AO2 Indicative content NO2 Answers which think that that women should have the same religious rights as men are likely to use such reasons as: • Women have equal rights in society • The Bible shows men and women were created equal • Early Christian churches had women leaders Answers which do not think that that women should have the same religious rights as men are likely to use such reasons as: • Women are different and should therefore have different rights • Traditionally men and women have had different religious rights • Jesus only chose male apostles Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: one brief reason (e.g. The Bible shows men and women were created equal) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. The Bible shows men and women were created equal so men and women should be allowed to be priests.)
-2 marks For a personal response with: • two reasons with one developed 3 marks For a personal response with: two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. The Bible shows men and women were created equal) The personal response with: two brief reasons or one developed reason (e.g. The Bible shows men and women were created equal so men and women should be allowed to be priests.)
+For a personal response with: two reasons with one developed 3 marks For a personal response with: • two developed reasons 4 marks